neverfap-deluxe/nfd-api/content/about/_index.md

 In the dozens upon dozens of entries I read, not once did I read about the significance of meditation, arguably the most important thing you can do to help you overcome porn addiction

-That's when I knew there was an opportunity to create NoFap Deluxe, a website dedicated to giving useful advice on how to beat porn addiction.
+That's when I knew there was an opportunity to create NeverFap Deluxe, a website dedicated to giving useful advice on how to beat porn addiction.

 So, here you are.

-I highly recommend checking out the NoFap Deluxe guide, which contains a series of posts relating to.
+I highly recommend checking out the NeverFap Deluxe Guide, which contains a series of posts relating to.